CUSTOMER TERMS AND CONDITIONS

 “Stop Order” has the meaning set out in Clause 8.1;

-“Transaction” means any contract offered by us over an Instrument;
+“Transaction” or “Transactions” means any contract offered by us over an Instrument;

-“Trading Hours” means the hours during which we are prepared to provide quotes for our price and execute trades in a Market; and
+“Trading Hours” means the hours during which we are prepared to provide quotes for our price and execute Transaction in a Market;

 This is not an exhaustive list of defined terms.
 In this Agreement there are other defined terms appearing throughout.